andreas-schwenk/pysell/README.md

 python sell.py ex1.txt
 ```

-File `ex1.html` will be generated.
+Files `ex1.html` and `ex1_DEBUG.html` will be generated.
+The latter file shows the sample solution.

 Contents of `ex1.txt`;